raysas/wheat-seq-annotation/readme.md

 ## Region localization

-Want to localize this region by mapping agaisnt the reference sequence of _Triticum aestivum_ (available on RefSeq at [GCF_018294505.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_018294505.1/)), which consists of $7n$ chromosomes[^8].
+Want to localize this region by mapping agaisnt the reference sequence of _Triticum aestivum_ (available on RefSeq at [GCF_018294505.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_018294505.1/)), which consists of $7n$ chromosomes.
 After retrieving the reference sequence, we perfomed mapping through Burrows-Wheeler Aligner MEM (bwa-mem) algorithm, and due to large genome size, we did this step on Galaxy because of the large computation time and memory required.
 ```bash
 $ bwa-mem2 mem -t 4 data/sequences/reference/GCF_018294505.1_genomic.fna \
     data/region8.fasta > data/sequences/alignment/region8.sam